Asakusa Tori-no-ichi 2025] Let's bring in good fortune at Tori-no-ichi, a lively autumn festival!

 What is Asakusa Tori-no-ichi, a festival to wish for good luck?

-The first rooster day is called "Ichi-no-Tori", followed by "Ni-no-Tori" and "San-no-Tori" every 12 days.
+The first rooster day is called "Ichi-no-Tori", followed by "Ni-no-Tori" and "San-no-Tori" every 12 days thereafter.

 Rooster fairs are held in various locations around the Kanto region.
-This time, we would like to introduce "Asakusa Torinoichi," which boasts a long history among such rooster fairs.
+This time we would like to introduce "Asakusa Torinoichi," which boasts a long history among such rooster fairs.

-Otori Shrine and Chokokuji Temple, Asakusa
+Otori Shrine and Chokokuji Temple in Asakusa

 At Asakusa Tori-noichi, you can ask for blessings from both the deity Otorisama and the Buddha Otorisama, so why not visit both Chokokuji Temple and Washi-jinja Shrine for a tour of good fortune when you visit the festival?